benipoo/tensorflow-docker/README.md

-# Easiest path to start learning Tensorflow for machine learning using Ubuntu 20.04
+# Easiest path to start learning Tensorflow with Python for machine learning on Ubuntu 20.04

 In the interest of reliablity, I will be running a Jupyter Notebook server inside a Docker container, this is the way I currently develop my projects.
 It ensures a reproducible work environment because the Docker container isolates the Tensorflow installation from the local system.
 I use Jupyter Notebook because it provies an easy way to move files and view graphical outputs.
 For linux, Docker also provides the easiest way to utilize the GPU potential in Tensorflow, since a local installation of CUDA is not required.